Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Model Architecture
 ---
-The architecture of this project follows the TimeGAN framework [1], combining autoencoding, supervised prediction, and adversarial generation to model temporal dependencies in LOB sequences.
-The network consists of five key modules: Embedder (E), Recovery (R), Supervisor (S), Generator (G), and Discriminator (D), all implemented using GRU layers for efficiency and temporal stability.
-The latent dimension is set to $d_h = 64$, resulting in approximately 136,000 trainable parameters across all components.
+The pis proroposed model adopts the TimeGAN framework [1], which integrates autoencoding, supervised sequence prediction, and adversarial learning to generate temporally consistent synthetic LOB sequences.
+The network consists of five recurrent modules: Embedder (E), Recovery (R), Supervisor (S), Generator (G), and Discriminator (D).
+All implemented using Gated Recurrent Unit (GRU) layers for efficiency and temporal stability in capturing temporal dependencies.

+The latent dimension is set to $d_h = 64$, resulting in approximately 211,000 trainable parameters across the full network.
+The Embedder–Recovery pair learns a latent representation of real LOB sequences through reconstruction loss, while the Generator–Supervisor pair synthesizes latent trajectories that emulate temporal dynamics.
+The Discriminator distinguishes between real and generated latent sequences, thereby enforcing distributional realism through adversarial training.
 ![Alt Text](images/design.png)
 1. **Embedder (E)**:
 The Embedder transforms the input sequence $X \in \mathbb{R}^{B \times T \times d_x}$ (where $d_x = 43$) into a latent representation $H \in \mathbb{R}^{B \times T \times d_h}$ using a single-layer GRU followed by a fully connected layer with tanh activation: